-3.6 Other utility-scale measures including floating and agricultural PV
+3.6 Other utility-scale measures including, floating and agricultural PV

-Although there are no support measures to promote the introduction of floating PV (FPV) systems, the installed capacity of FPV systems in static freshwater such as reservoirs and regulating reservoirs gradually increased, reaching a cumulative capacity of more than 400 MW.
-There are no actual cases of installations in coastal and offshore areas, although there are cases of feasibility studies.
-In November 2021, "Guideline for the design and construction of floating PV (FPV) systems" was issued under the commission project of NEDO (this guideline is a provisional version, and a final version will be issued in FY 2023 following the results of research and development and demonstration tests).
+There are no support measures to promote the introduction of floating PV (FPV) systems.
+The installed capacity of FPV systems in static freshwater such as reservoirs and regulating reservoirs gradually increased, and the cumulative installed capacity is estimated to have reached more than 400 MW.
+In addition to the installations supported by the FIT program, the introduction via corporate PPAs is also increasing.
+There are no actual cases of installations in coastal and offshore areas, although there are cases of feasibility studies and small-scale demonstration tests.
+The "Guideline for the design and construction of floating PV (FPV) systems", which has been formulated under the commission project of NEDO, was revised in April 2023 (The complete version of this guideline is planned to be issued in 2024, following the results of research and development and demonstration tests).
 The guideline is expected to lead to an increase in the installation of FPV systems with higher safety standards than before.

-There is no policy to directly promote the introduction of PV systems on farmland, however, through support measures for leading model demonstrations, provision of information such as regular updates of handbooks by the Ministry of Agriculture, Forestry and Fisheries (MAFF) and deployment of best practices, the introduction of PV systems on farmland gradually increased to a cumulative total of more than 3,500 projects, amounting to over 1.1 GW.
-Moreover, in November 2021, "Guideline for the design and construction of PV systems on farmland" was issued under the commission project of NEDO (this guideline is a provisional version, and a final version will be issued in FY 2023 following the results of research and development and demonstration tests).
-The guideline is expected to lead to an increase in the installation of PV systems on farmland with higher safety standards than before.
+There is no policy to directly promote the introduction of PV systems on farmland (AgroPV systems).
+Through support measures for leading model demonstrations, provision of information such as regular updates of handbooks by the Ministry of Agriculture, Forestry and Fisheries (MAFF) and deployment of best practices, the introduction of AgroPV systems gradually increased and the cumulative total is assumed to have reached 4,000 to 5,000 projects, or over 1 GW.
+Installations of non-FIT PV systems as well as those in the Decarbonization Leading Areas are also increasing.
+Also, the "Guideline for the design and construction of AgroPV systems ", which has been formulated under the commission project of NEDO, was revised in April 2023 (The complete version of this guideline is planned to be issued in 2024, following the results of research and development and demonstration tests).
+The guideline is expected to lead to an increase in the installation of AgroPV systems with higher safety standards than before.